-$$(B \otimes 1)(1 \otimes B)(B \otimes 1) = (1 \otimes B)(B \otimes 1)(1 \otimes B).$$ is a solution of the Yang-Baxter equation.
-If we draw this equation using braids, it looks like this:
+$(B \otimes 1)(1 \otimes B)(B \otimes 1) = (1 \otimes B)(B \otimes 1)(1 \otimes B).$

 This is the Yang-Baxter equation; it makes sense in any monoidal category.

-In their 1985 paper, Joyal and Street noted that given any object x in a braided monoidal category, the braiding
+In their 1985 paper, Joyal and Street noted that given any object x in a braided monoidal category, the braiding is a solution of the Yang-Baxter equation.
+If we draw this equation using string diagrams, it looks like the third Reidemeister move in knot theory:

-$$B{x,x}\colon x\otimes x\to x\otimes x$$

-In knot theory, this is called the third Reidemeister move.
+$$B{x,x}: x \otimes x \to x \otimes x$$

 Joyal and Street also showed that given any solution of the Yang-Baxter equation in any monoidal category, we can build a braided monoidal category.

 Mathematical physicists enjoy exactly solvable problems, so after the work of Yang and Baxter a kind of industry developed, devoted to finding solutions of the Yang-Baxter equation.
-The Russian school, led by Faddeev, Sklyanin, Takhtajan and others, were especially successful [111].
+The Russian school, led by Faddeev, Sklyanin, Takhtajan and others, were especially successful [114].
 Eventually Drinfel'd discovered how to get solutions of the Yang-Baxter equation from any simple Lie algebra.
+The Japanese mathematician Jimbo did this as well, at about the same time [108].

-First, he showed that the universal enveloping algebra Ug of any simple Lie algebra $\mathfrak g$ can be 'deformed' in a manner depending on a parameter q, giving a one-parameter family of 'Hopf algebras' $U_q\mathfrak g$.
-Since Hopf algebras are mathematically analogous to groups and in some physics problems the parameter q is related to Planck's constant \hbar by $q=e^{\hbar}$, the Hopf algebras $U_q\mathfrak g$ are called 'quantum groups'.
-These is by now an extensive theory of these [112,113,114].
-We shall say a bit more about it in our discussion of a 1989 paper by Reshetikhin and Turaev.
+What they discovered was that the universal enveloping algebra $U\mathfrak{g}$ of any simple Lie algebra \mathfrak{g} can be 'deformed' in a manner depending on a parameter q, giving a one-parameter family of 'Hopf algebras' $U_q\mathfrak{g}$.
+Since Hopf algebras are mathematically analogous to groups and in some physics problems the parameter q is related to Planck's constant \hbar by $q = e^{\hbar}$, the Hopf algebras $U_q\mathfrak{g}$ are called 'quantum groups'.
+There is by now an extensive theory of these [115, 116, 117].

-Second, he showed that given any representation of $U_q\mathfrak{g}$ on a vector space V, we obtain an operator satisfying Yang-Baxter equation.
+Moreover, these Hopf algebras have a special property which implies that any representation of $U_d \mathfrak{g}$ on a vector space V comes equipped with an operator satisfying the Yang-Baxter equation.
+We shall say a bit more about this in our discussion of a 1989 paper by Reshetikhin and Turaev.

-$$B \colon V \otimes V \to V \otimes V$$
+$$B\colon V\otimes V\to V\otimes V$$

-Drinfel'd's work led to a far more thorough understanding of exactly solvable problems in 2d quantum field theory [115].
+This work led to a far more thorough understanding of exactly solvable problems in 2d quantum field theory [118].
 It was also the first big explicit intrusion of category theory into physics.
 As we shall see, Drinfel'd's constructions can be nicely explained in the language of braided monoidal categories.
 This led to the widespread adoption of this language, which was then applied to other problems in physics.
 Everything beforehand only looks category-theoretic in retrospect.